smugglys/translatomatic/README.md

     $ translatomatic translate help
     $ translatomatic translate help file

+---
 ## Setup

 Check for available translation services and options with the `services` command:

     $ translatomatic services

-Options can be specified on the command line, in environment variables, or in translatomatic's configuration file.
-The configuration file can be modified using translatomatic's internal `config` command.
+Options can be specified on the command line, in environment variables, or in translatomatic's configuration files.
+The configuration files can be modified using translatomatic's internal `config` command.
 To list all available configuration settings, use:

     $ translatomatic config list
     $ translatomatic config describe

+Options can be set at the user level or the project level.
 See also the Configuration section below for more information.

+---
 ## Translating files

 When translating files, `translatomatic` translates text one sentence or phrase at a time.
 If a file is re-translated, only sentences that have changed since the last translation are sent to the translator, and the rest are sourced from the local database.